Skip to content

 Configure the module name

-Next, you need to configure your local module (provided in the sample code) so that its history will be stored in the repository you just created.
-This connection is made via the name field in the module's buf.yaml configuration file, which must include the full path to the repository (BSR server, organization, and repository name).
+Next, you need to configure your local module (provided in the sample code) so that its history can be stored in the repository you just created.
+This connection is made via the name field in the module's buf.yaml configuration file, which must include the full path to the repository (BSR instaance, organization, and repository name).

 The buf.yaml file can list multiple modules, each of which corresponds to a single repository on the BSR.
 This example only has one, which is contained in the proto subdirectory.